Menu

 • Pierce Transit Runner is an on-demand service that offers curb-to-curb transportation, typically in areas with limited transit options.

-• There are now five Runner zones serving Pierce County, providing connections to Ruston and along Ruston Way, the Tideflats, JBLM, in the Spanaway/Parkland/Midland area and in Puyallup.
+• There are six Runner zones serving Pierce County, providing connections to Ruston and along Ruston Way, the Tideflats, JBLM, in the Spanaway/Parkland/Midland area, Puyallup and in Gig Harbor.

 • For more information on Runner, including hours and fares, visit PierceTransit.org/Runner.